Official Poster Seriesclick here to purchase the 2018 poster

 -C.M.
 (Sonny) Whittle is the first artist to have three works represented (1985 collaboration with Mark Bird, 1990, 2005).

--The KDF poster has been designed by twins, Jeaneen & Doreen Barnhart four times.
+-The KDF poster has been designed by twins, Jeaneen & Doreen Barnhart five times.

 -…and a QUEEN…1989 artist, Elizabeth Paige Penna based her work on her experience as a former Derby Festival Queen